sapics/ip-city/README.md

 ## API

 geoip-country is completely synchronous.
 There are no callbacks involved.
 All blocking file IO is done at startup time, so all runtime calls are executed in-memory and are fast.
 Startup may take up to 20ms while it reads into memory and indexes data files.

 ### Looking up an IP address ###

 If you have an IP address in dotted quad notation, IPv6 colon notation, or a 32 bit unsigned integer (treated as an IPv4 address), pass it to the `lookup` method.
-Note that you should remove any `[` and `]` around an IPv6 address before passing it to this method.

 ```javascript
 var geo = geoip.lookup(ip);